Rate Rider FAQs

 Our contractor will also be knocking on doors in advance of work done in project areas to let consumers know work will be done on their property.

 Wildfire mitigation is a process.
-Work in 2021 will include a drone survey of SDCEA’s entire overhead system.
+Work in 2021 included a drone survey of SDCEA’s entire overhead system.
 From the drone survey, areas of greatest concern will be identified, specifically areas that have trees growing in the line currently.
 Mitigation crews will be dispatched to those identified areas first to remove the immediate threat of wildfire ignition.
 After the drone survey is complete, a schedule of areas planned for general wildfire mitigation will be assessed and work plans will be developed for future years.
 We will keep you updated on our progress in Colorado Country Life and via other means, such as Facebook and our website.

 Our top priority is the protection of human life.